isomerpages/moe-lkybl/_about-the-fund/04-Fund-Policy.md

 <h3>Investigating Alleged Misconduct or Improper Activities  </h3>
   <p>18.
 The Chairperson of the Audit Committee will notify the sender and acknowledge receipt of the reported violation or suspected violation within five business days.</p>
   <p>19.
 The  Audit  Committee  has  the  responsibility  to  conduct  investigations  and  will ensure  investigations  are  carried  out  using  appropriate  channels,  resources  and expertise.
 In addition, other parties may also be involved in the investigations.
-    <li>The Audit Committee may meet to discuss the action / investigation on the reports  received  from  whistleblowers.
+    <ul><li>The Audit Committee may meet to discuss the action / investigation on the reports  received  from  whistleblowers.
 The  Committee  may  also  exclude from  its  meetings  any  persons  it  deems  appropriate,  depending  on  the nature of the complaint.</li>
     <li>Some concerns may be resolved by agreed action without the need for an investigation.
-Concerns  about  allegations  which  fall  within  the  scope  of specific  procedures  of  the  Fund  will  be  referred  for  consideration  under those procedures. </li>
+Concerns  about  allegations  which  fall  within  the  scope  of specific  procedures  of  the  Fund  will  be  referred  for  consideration  under those procedures. </li></ul>
   </p>
   <p>20.
 The Audit Committee will report to the Chairman of the Board on a periodic basis about the reports received and actions taken.</p>
   <p>21.
 The  Board  of  Directors  reserves  the  right  to  make  any  decision  based  on  the findings by the Audit Committee.</p>